-It is important for children to have access to a quiet/rest space and period during the day, in order to rest, relax and recharge their body.
+• It is important for children to have access to a quiet/rest space and period during the day, in order to rest, relax and recharge their body.
 During this period, children's needs are considered and catered for, having regard to their ages, development stages and individual needs of each child.

-St Nicholas Name of policy: Healtl Name of policy: Health and Safety Procedures Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA
+St Nicholas Name of policy: Health and Safety Procedures Page 32 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA